What are IRS Penalties for Late Filing and Payment of Federal Taxes

 Defaulting on payment of federal tax on time would attract a penalty of 0.5% interest imposed on each or part of the month the tax remains unpaid.
 The interest incurred on this penalty can accumulate to 25% (the maximum rate) if the debt isn’t paid on time.

-Note that the above penalty is only applicable to parts of your outstanding debt that’s past the deadline for payment.
-Savings and Checking accounts will be of help, learn more about the difference here.
+Note that the above penalty is only applicable to parts of your outstanding debt that are past the deadline for payment.
+Savings and Checking accounts will be of help; learn more about the difference here.

 What Would Happen If I File My Tax Late?

-The charges on not filing your tax returns on time are steeper.
+The charges for not filing your tax returns on time are steeper.
 You would be charged a penalty of 5% starting after the due date for filing unpaid taxes has elapsed.
-It uses the same mechanism as with the late payment penalty, and would never exceed the maximum interest of 25%.
+It uses the same mechanism as with the late payment penalty and would never exceed the maximum interest of 25%.

-Usually, the payment starts counting after April 18 — the normal tax filing deadline — but if you request for an extension, you’ll enjoy a grace period till October 15.
-There’re scenarios where the IRS extends the deadline but it’s usually for emergencies, for example, the covid-19 pandemic.
+Usually, the payment starts counting after April 18, the normal tax filing deadline, but if you request an extension, you’ll enjoy a grace period till October 15.
+There’re scenarios where the IRS extends the deadline, but it’s usually for emergencies, for example, the covid-19 pandemic.

 How Tax Penalties are calculated

-The following ways are how the IRS figure out Failure to File Penalty:
+The following ways are how the IRS figures out Failure to File Penalty:

 • Each month or part of a month that a tax return is late costs you 5% of the taxes you owe.
 The penalty won’t be more than 25% of your unpaid taxes.